-She has been a student and practitioner of the systemic constellations since 1994, training extensively in both family and organisational work in the UK and abroad.
-She has worked with Bert Hellinger and trained with Hunter Beaumont, amongst many other internationally renowned practitioners.
-She has run her own workshops since 2005, and now offers a wide range of constellation events and services both in the UK and abroad.
+Gaye has been a follower of Systemic Constellation Work (SCW) since 1994, training extensively in both family and organisational work in the UK and abroad.
+She worked directly with Bert Hellinger in the 1990s and has trained with Hunter Beaumont, and many other internationally-renowned first generation practitioners.

-Gaye is both the Managing Director and a teaching faculty member of the Centre for Systemic Constellations.
-Established in 2001, CSC is the leading UK training institute for this work based in the UK.
-She teaches on both the Foundation and Applied Training courses and works overseas to help establish quality systemic constellation training where it is needed or requested.
+Gaye is the Managing Director and a teaching faculty member, of the Centre for Systemic Constellations.
+Established in 2001, CSC is the leading UK training institute for this work.
+Gaye teaches on both the Foundation and Applied Training courses and works overseas to help establish quality systemic constellation training where it is needed or requested.

-Based in the South West of England, she travels both nationally and internationally facilitating workshops and teaching.
-She has recently been working in Lebanon with Healing the Wounds of History – addressing the roots of violence, bringing new approaches to conflict resolution in the Middle East.
+Although based in the South West of England, Gaye travels nationally and internationally facilitating workshops and teaching.
+She has recently been working in Lebanon with Healing the Wounds of History – addressing the roots of violence. bringing new approaches to conflict resolution in the Middle East.

 Her early career was spent in the organic food and farming sector.
 Gaye was Director of Public Affairs for the Soil Association, leaving the organisation in 1993 to set up and run a successful and multi award-winning organic import/export business in Somerset.
-For 18 years she also ran an organic mixed farm with a traditional beef suckler herd, pigs, sheep and a fluctuating number of Indian Runner ducks.
+She also ran a mixed organic farm with a traditional beef suckler herd, pigs, sheep, horses and a fluctuating number of Indian Runner ducks.
 In 2003 Gaye was awarded the prestigious Heart in Business Award in recognition of her work in organic sector development and her personal contribution to the setting up of the first international standards for organic health and body care products.